 - Attendees think the majority of the aspects of Conference are very important/somewhat important

-- 70.7% were very satisfied/somewhat satisfied with the format of the NZFS Forum.
+- 65.7% were very satisfied/somewhat satisfied with the format of the NZFS/FENZ presentations and workshops.

-- 33.3% were not aware voting cards and papers for their brigade were available at registration if required (compared to 33.3% in 2015).
+- 10.1% were not aware voting cards and papers for their brigade were available at registration if required (compared to 33.3% in 2015).

 Thank you to all who took the time to complete the survey.
-Your views will help us plan future conferences that meet the needs of our members.
+Your views will help us plan future conferences that meet the needs of our members and increase member participation.

 You must be logged in to post comments.
 Please log in (top right) or register.